This Article Is About The Reasons For Home Loan Denial By Mortgage Underwriters

 - Borrowers with higher debt to income ratios need to make sure that the income is calculated correctly

 - Loan officers should always get second opinions with borrowers who have higher debt to income ratios or self-employed borrowers so they have income calculated corrected

 - Borrowers with self-employed income, part-time income, bonus income, overtime income, and/or other types of non-traditional income are at risk for a last-minute loan denial if income is not properly qualified

 Besides income, loan officers need to make sure that borrowers have enough cash to close and that the down payment and/or closing costs can be sourced.

 Loan To Value Is Other Reasons For Home Loan Denial

-There are down payment requirement on home purchases and borrowers whose home appraisal does not appraise out are at risk for a loan denial if the property does not appraise out.
+There are down payment requirements on home purchases and borrowers whose home appraisal does not appraise out are at risk for a loan denial if the property does not appraise out.

-In the event on a lower than expected appraisal, here is the solutions home buyers can explore to save the deal:
+In the event of a lower than the expected appraisal, here are the solutions homebuyers can explore to save the deal: